logichaos/NixOS-Hyprland/users/README.md

 3. Create `users/<username>/default.nix` for user-specific HM config
 4. Add the username to the host's `host-users.nix` file
 5. Rebuild the system

-## User-Specific Dot-File Overrides

-If you want to override specific dot-files from `hm-config/` for a particular user:

-1. Create `users/<username>/dots/` directory
-2. Mirror the structure from `hm-config/` (e.g., `users/<username>/dots/hypr/`)
-3. Add only the files you want to override
-4. These will take precedence over the common `hm-config/` files